KosinskiLab/alphafold3x/README.md

       }
   ]
 ```
-Disulfide bonds will be added by mutating the cysteins to alanine and adding an S-S covalent ligand.
+Disulfide bonds will be added by mutating the cysteines to alanine and adding an S-S covalent ligand.
 Thanks Konstantin Gilep for the idea.

 ## Zero-length crosslinks (coming soon)